AI Metacognition: What Teachers Need to KnowAI Metacognition: What Teachers Need to Know: practical strategies for teachers

 Learners design plant growth experiments with varied light.
 They list equipment and method, checking for flaws.
 AI identifies potential confounding variables or missing controls (Bell, 2005; Hofstein & Lunetta, 2004).

-The AI might point out that the prompt did not specify the temperature or the volume of water.
+The AI can point out that the prompt did not specify the temperature or the volume of water.
 The teacher monitors as learners adjust their physical experiment and rewrite their method based on this critique.
 This interaction models the peer-review process essential to scientific research.
 The teacher assesses the revised method and the learners' explanations of the changes.

 History: Bias Detection